Documentation Index

 Bench build (Raspberry Pi 4B)

-This is the cheapest and fastest way to get a ground station running.
-All parts are available in India.
+This is the fastest way to get a ground station running.
+Every part is commodity hardware available globally.

 |---|